mm21/trilium-alchemy/doc/sdk/guide/declarative-notes.md

 When {obj}`BaseDeclarativeNote.idempotent` is set, the class name (not fully qualified) is hashed to generate `note_id`.

-It uses the same hash algorithm used by {obj}`BaseDeclarativeMixin.singleton`.
+It uses the same hash algorithm used by {obj}`BaseDeclarativeNote.singleton`.

 ```python
 # note_id won't change if we move the class to a different module